-“The advancement of team care will require visionary leaders who can see the opportunities of the future,” writes Richard Kovacs, MD, FACC, and Joseph Drozda, Jr., MD, FACC, in an accompanying editorial.
-“The ACC will need more discussion, reflection, and policy development on the many important and evolving aspects of team-based care … The first ACC HPS on team-based cardiovascular care should stimulate a revolution in the way we think of cardiac care, how we develop and validate team care methods, and how we disseminate knowledge of best practices.”
+“The advancement of team care will require visionary leaders who can see the opportunities of the future,” write Richard Kovacs, MD, FACC, and Joseph Drozda, Jr., MD, FACC, in an accompanying editorial.
+“The ACC will need more discussion, reflection and policy development on the many important and evolving aspects of team-based care...
+The first ACC HPS on team-based cardiovascular care should stimulate a revolution in the way we think of cardiac care, how we develop and validate team care methods, and how we disseminate knowledge of best practices.”

-Keywords: Cardiology Magazine, ACC Publications, Advanced Practice Nursing, Cardiovascular Diseases, Disease Management, Health Policy, Leadership, Medication Adherence, Nurse Practitioners, Patient Care Team, Physician Assistants, Policy Making, Referral and Consultation, Reimbursement, Incentive, Telemedicine
+Keywords: Cardiovascular Diseases, Education, Professional, Health Policy, Leadership, Patient Care Team, Policy Making, Referral and Consultation, Reimbursement, Incentive, Telemedicine

 < Back to Listings